natesway/Pokemon-Star-3DS-Playable-Version/README.md

 # Pokemon-Star-3DS-Playable-Version

-# This Is An Alpha So Only Pokemon Are In The Game
+# This Is An Alpha So Only The Pokemon Star Pokemon Are In The Game

 # Have You Ever Just Wanted To Play Pokemon Star On A 3DS But It Crashes All The Time?
 Well Here Is The 3DS Version!
 Its A Luma3DS Patch And I Will Leave instructions Of How To Install In The Zip File!